 Red and Yellow penalty areas are clearly marked with the corresponding posts.

-a) As an extra relief option for the penalty area behind the green on hole 6, adding one penalty stroke, a player may drop a ball in the dropping zone situated behind the green.
+a) When playing hole 6, as an extra relief option for the red penalty area behind the green on hole 6, adding one penalty stroke, a player may drop a ball in the dropping zone situated behind the green.
 The dropping zone is a relief area under Rule 14.3.

-b) When the ball last crossed the edge of any red penalty area on hole 18, as an extra relief option adding one penalty stroke, the player may drop the original ball or a ball on the opposite side of the penalty area:
+b) When the ball last crossed the edge of any red penalty area defined using red stakes marked additionally with black tops, as an extra relief option adding one penalty stroke, the player may drop the original ball or another ball on the opposite side of the penalty area: